mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

       1. `inventory`: used for Terraform
       1. `oidc-kubeconfig`: the kubeconfig of the Kubernetes environment just deployed
       1. `sshkey`
-1. ssh into the bastion of the environment. <!-- EDITORIAL COMMENT: Why do we need to do that? --> For this, you need to grab the ssh key from the `sshkey` artifact, and the IP address of the bastion from the `inventory` artifact.
+1. ssh into the bastion of the environment. <!-- QUESTION: Why do we need to do that? --> For this, you need to grab the ssh key from the `sshkey` artifact, and the IP address of the bastion from the `inventory` artifact.
 1. Copy the contents of the `sshkey` file, and paste it into the following new file: `~/.ssh/<ENVIRONMENT>-sshkey`
 1. Grant read-only permissions to the ssh key: